Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 Structuring Appearance and Navigation

-Every website has a core menu structure, and is usually at the top (Header) and bottom (Footer).
-What lies in these areas vary, however there are typically some consistencies in these two areas.
-For example, the Header usually includes the Main Menu and Navigation, with Top-Level pages, while the Footer contains secondary links and often has more variety and links in this section.
+Every website has a core menu structure, usually at the top (Header) and bottom (Footer).
+The Header typically includes the Main Menu and Navigation, with Top-Level pages, while the Footer contains secondary links, legal pages, and social profiles.
+These are the most common pages in each, and their purpose:

 - Header